Every Cell has a Story to Tell.

 Let’s Discover Yours

 MaxWell Biosystems’ HD-MEA platforms offer unmatched resolution and throughput for pharmacological and toxicological screening.
-By enabling label-free, high-content recordings from thousands of electrodes across multiwell formats, researchers can detect subtle functional changes, monitor compound effects over time, and compare responses across conditions or cell lines.
-This supports robust dose-response profiling, safety assessment, and mechanism-of-action studies, all within a scalable, automation-compatible platform designed for reproducibility and translational relevance.
+With label-free, high-content recordings from thousands of electrodes across multi-well formats, researchers can detect subtle functional changes, monitor compound effects over time, and compare responses across conditions or cell lines.
+This enables robust dose-response profiling, safety assessment, and mechanism-of-action studies, all within a scalable, automation-compatible platform designed for reproducibility and translational relevance.

 Consistent drug responses with high reproducibility